eleventy7/eider/README.md

     - provides a single, keyed object which contains multiple Eider objects read/written into a single buffer
     - Optional repository support
 - Reasonable performance
-    - Performance varies on the object complexity
+    - Performance varies on the object complexity and buffer implementation.
+JMH test included uses Agrona UnsafeBuffer.
     - Complex transactional objects read and write around 1.2 million messages/second (a roundtrip of around 0.82μs)
     - Simple non-transactional objects read and write at around 175 million messages/second (a roundtrip of around 5.7ns)